 A Cycle to Work scheme is designed to promote healthier journeys to and from work and reduce pollution by allowing employees to save money on a new bike and/or accessories.
-The initiative was first introduced by the government 20 years ago and many thousands of people have benefited ever since.
+The initiative was first introduced by the government in 1999 and many thousands of people have benefited ever since.
 You might well be able to join them.

 The good news is that getting a bike through a Cycle to Work scheme is much simpler than you might think.